 - Mobile CRM app for iOS and Android

-Proper lead management is key to the success of your pipeline.
+Proper lead management is key to the success of your sales pipeline.
 You can keep your pipeline healthy and effective by properly scoring your leads, communicating with your sales team, and applying your learnings to improve your lead management system.